brian14708/wh-briefings/presidential-actions/2021-07/2021-07-26-a-proclamation-on-anniversary-of-the-americans-with-disabilities-act-2021.md

 modified_time: 2021-07-26 12:56:07-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/07/26/a-proclamation-on-anniversary-of-the-americans-with-disabilities-act-2021/
 published_time: 2021-07-26 12:56:06-04:00
-title: A Proclamation on Anniversary of the Americans with Disabilities Act, 2021.
+title: "A Proclamation on Anniversary of the Americans with Disabilities Act,\_2021."
 ---

 Thirty-one years ago, on July 26, 1990, our Nation moved closer to the